Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

    :align: center
    :target: ../../_images/Kits/kit_blinkenlights_update.jpg

-As next step click through the tabs of the Brick Viewer to see if all of the Bricklets are working correctly.
-Now you can be sure that the Bricks and Bricklets have versions that work together and that everything will work if it is screwed together.
+As the next step test the LED Strip Bricklet and the pixels as described :ref:`here <led_strip_bricklet_test>`.
+After that you can start to assemble the kit.

 Construction